 From the beginning, Haberman’s work for the automotive leader reached across all forms of media—earned, paid and owned—integrating with the efforts of other Volvo marketing partners.
 Haberman shined a light on authentic human interest stories to help Volvo connect with consumers’ hearts and minds.
 A middle school teacher driving his Volvo millions of miles.
 Hometown heroes helping their communities.
 A little girl raising money to fight cancer.
 Innovations in engineering, design and safety.
 We focused on the right message at the right time, told in the right way, to build stories that engage.
 Get people talking.
 Sharing.
 And ultimately connecting the brand to its core values—so that consumers understand exactly what Volvo stands for.

 3 Million Reasons to Believe

 One man.
 One car.
 Millions of miles.
-Haberman was there in 2002 when Irv Gordon clocked two million miles, generating one billion media impressions with an ad equivalency of approximately $115 million.
-In 2013, Haberman will lead the celebration again when Irv hits three million miles in his 1966 P1800 Volvo.
-The 3 Million Reasons to Believe campaign will consist of an integrated blend of online and offline channels, building the Volvo brand story and engaging customers nationally.
+Haberman was there in 2002 when science teacher Irv Gordon clocked two million miles in his 1966 P1800 Volvo, generating one billion media impressions with an ad equivalency of approximately $115 million.
+In 2013, Haberman led the celebration again when Irv hit three million miles in the same Volvo.
+Integrating online and offline channels, our strategy was designed to invigorate the Volvo brand, engage customers nationally, and garner big-time buzz.

 Grassroots and Still Growing